raunak-ali/Agentic_AI-Article-series/Article1_Chapter2.md

 ***

+#TODO:-
+->Include types of llms
+->include limitations of hugging face open source models ->How one has to gain access to the gated oss models on hugging face ->How one can

 ## 🔹 1.
 What Are LLMs (Large Language Models)?

 Imagine a system that doesn’t just store information like a database, but can converse, summarize, translate, write code, and even reason through problems.
 That’s what an LLM (Large Language Model) does.